New Zealand literature: Poetry

-James K. Baxter, Alistair Te Ariki Campbell, Fleur Adcock, C. K. Stead, and Vincent O'Sullivan became well-known for their poetry in the 1950s and 1960s, with Baxter in particular dominating New Zealand poetry in the 1960s.
+James K. Baxter, Alistair Te Ariki Campbell, Fleur Adcock, C. K. Stead, and Vincent O'Sullivan became well known for their poetry in the 1950s and 1960s, with Baxter in particular dominating New Zealand poetry in the 1960s.
 Adcock is one of only two New Zealanders to have received the prestigious Queen's Gold Medal for Poetry (2006), with the other being Allen Curnow (who received the award in 1989).
 The 1970s and 1980s saw a shift away from New Zealand nationalism and the rise of confident young poets, often influenced by American writing and counterculture and writing about personal relationships; poets included Ian Wedde, Bill Manhire, Cilla McQueen, Elizabeth Smither, Sam Hunt and Murray Edmond.
-Cilla McQueen and Hunt are both well-known for their performance poetry.
+Cilla McQueen and Hunt are both well known for their performance poetry.
 In 1985, Ian Wedde and Harvey McQueen edited and published a new edition of The Penguin Book of New Zealand Verse, which included poetry in Māori, a first for a New Zealand poetry anthology.
 Since then, New Zealand poetry has become more diverse and more difficult to characterise by theme.

-The National Library of New Zealand appoints a New Zealand Poet Laureate every two years.
-Pasifika poet Selina Tusitala Marsh was the Poet Laureate from 2017 to 2019.
-David Eggleton is the Poet Laureate from 2019 to 2022 (his position being extended due to the COVID-19 pandemic).
+The National Library of New Zealand appoints a New Zealand Poet Laureate.
+Recent laureates include Selina Tusitala Marsh (2017–2019), David Eggleton (2019-2022) and Chris Tse (2022–2025).
 Other notable contemporary poets include Robert Sullivan, known for his first collection Jazz Waiata (1990) and more recent work including the collection Shout Ha! to the Sky (2010), Hera Lindsay Bird, known for her popular autobiographical and provocative work, and Karlo Mila, whose work addresses both personal and political issues such as concerns of identity, migration, and community, some of which is included in the collections Dream Fish Floating (2006) and Goddess Muscle (2020).